dereknahman/ft-test/README.md

 TODO:

-- insert a form into the index page and render it
 - how to include metadata in pug template and what to include?
 - arrive at the proper body to include in the search API call in Postman.
 - where do i put the logic for the API calls and how do I present it?